 - Specialist paediatric or paediatric respiratory nurse.
 A nurse who specialises in children and, in some cases, children with lung and breathing conditions.
-They may run the clinic you attend for your child’s check ups.
+They may run the clinic you attend for your child’s check-ups.

 - Therapists.
 There are different kinds of therapists who will work with you to make sure you child is doing as well as they can in different areas of development.
 Depending on their needs your child might be referred to:

-- an occupational therapist to help your child stay independent and active in their daily activities
+- an occupational therapist to help your child stay independent and active

 - a speech and language therapist to help with your child’s feeding and speech and language development

 - Technicians and physiologists will carry out any assessments and tests your child needs.

 - Other professionals should be available if you need them.
 These might include a dietician, an audiologist and a psychologist.

 Talking to other parents who have children with lung conditions can help you feel less isolated.
 They can often answer questions and give useful tips and advice.